jeremy-lq/matterhorn/README.md

 This script has to be run on the Nagios server host.
 It is going to load Nagios configuration from its default location (`/etc/nagios3/nagios.cfg`).

 To generate all the Bernard configuration files into the `/tmp` directory:

-`python main.py`
+    python main.py

+Then distribute the Bernard configuration files to the actual hosts.

 ## Limits

-Matterhorn mainly depends on the Pynag module.
-Which mean that Nagios configuration incompatible with Pynag won't work with Matterhorn.
+Matterhorn depends on the `pynag` module.
+Nagios configurations that are incompatible with Pynag won't work with Matterhorn.